mastectomy is surgery to remove a breast. Sometimes other tissues near the breast,

 - Hardness or lumpiness because of scar tissue that can form at the site of the cut

 infection or bleeding

 - Swelling (lymphedema) of the arm, chest, and neck, if lymph nodes were removed

-the breast that has been removed (phantom breast pain).
+the breast that has been removed (called phantom breast pain).
 This may be helped

 or trouble moving the arm if nerves were damaged during surgery

-will likely have a scar at the mastectomy site.
+You’ll likely have a scar at the mastectomy site.
 Scar tissue may also cause a pulling

 feeling near or under your arm after surgery.